genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 For my initial exploration of Joplin on FreeBSD, please refer to the [previous post](/playing-with-bsd/application/joplin-on-freebsd).

 ## Target Version
-The current target version of this article is Joplin Electron release v1.0.224 (June 2020).
+The current target version of this article is Joplin Electron release v1.0.233 (Aug 2020).
-I confirmed that the app could be built using my fork at the tag [freebsd-20200624](https://github.com/genneko/joplin/releases/tag/freebsd-20200624).
+I confirmed that the app could be built using my fork at the tag [freebsd-20200802](https://github.com/genneko/joplin/releases/tag/freebsd-20200802).
 ![Joplin Version](/images/howto-use-joplin-on-freebsd/JoplinVersion.png)

 ## Building Joplin